 Since many complaints and disputes can be settled in conversation between the people involved, employees are encouraged to begin the resolution process by speaking with their immediate supervisors.
 If a supervisor or manager becomes aware that harassment and/or misconduct is occurring, either from personal observation or as a result of an individual coming forward, the supervisor or manager needs to respond immediately and contact the Office of Human Resources for guidance in managing the situation.

 If an individual has a concern with his or her supervisor or, for any reason considers it to be more appropriate, a conversation may be scheduled with the department head, the division executive or with a representative from Human Resources.

 The Office of Human Resources guides the process in several ways:

-- gather the input and support of appropriate University resources related to the situation (such as those with applicable expertise, i.e., the Special Assistant to the President and Provost for Diversity Affairs, the Director of Disability Services, the Provost, etc.)
+- gather the input and support of appropriate University resources related to the situation (such as those with applicable expertise, i.e., the Vice President for Diversity Affairs, the Director of the Academic Success Center, the Provost, etc.)

 - recommend appropriate options for addressing the matter

 - assist in identifying problematic behavior

 This process typically leads to an informal resolution (such as a meeting to make the offending party aware of the impact of his/her actions and establishing an appropriate resolution).

 Formal Resolution Process - Second Step for Unresolved Issues or First Step for Egregious Issues